miniscruff/changie/website/content/config/directories/index.md

 Filepath for your version header file.
 Relative to `unreleasedDir`.
-It is also possible to use the `--footerPath` parameter when using the `batch` command.
+It is also possible to use the `--footer-path` parameter when using the `batch` command.
 It is possible to use both a CLI parameter and config file.

 ### changelogPath